 In later years, Roy served on the national selection committee, watched his nephew Ambar and son Pranab Roy play for India and became one of Kolkata’s prominent citizens including the Sheriff of the city.
 But in a crowded, eventful panorama, there is little doubt that Roy in retirement would have frequently remembered.
 Indian cricket’s proudest statistical achievement- of which he was a partner.

 Mankad-Roy may be Dead, but their 413 Partnership lives on

-Their names do not roll off the tongue together in the same manner as Hobbs and Sutcliffe, Hutton and Washbrook, Lawry and Simpson and Greenidge and Haynes.
-But Vinoo Mankad and Pankaj Roy achieved something that eluded even these legendary opening pairs, thus wrote Partab Ramchand on the website Cricinfo.
-On January 7, 2001, to be precise was the 45th anniversary of their partnership of 413 runs for the first wicket, still the Test record.
+Their names do not roll off the tongue together in the same manner as Hobbs and Sutcliffe, Hutton and Washbrook, Lawry and Simpson, and Greenidge and Haynes.
+But Vinoo Mankad and Pankaj Roy achieved something that eluded even these legendary opening pairs, thus writing Partab Ramchand on the website Cricinfo.
+January 7, 2001, to be precise was the 45th anniversary of their partnership of 413 runs for the first wicket, still the Test record.

 It remains Indian cricket’s proudest statistical achievement.
 Now, with the death of Pankaj Roy, the two record makers are no longer with us – Mankad passed away in August 1978 and this could be an apt time to recall, by way of tribute, the background to that feat and how it came about.

 Roy, of course, was a natural opening batsman and had served Indian cricket in that capacity from his opening Test against England at New Delhi in November 1951.
 Mankad, on the other hand, had alternated between opening the innings and going in the middle order,